Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 > *All scripts show their dependencies at the top of the script, all of which can be found in the `..\lib\` folder.*
 ***
+## Timeline Coords
+Some scripts require the coordinates of the `Premiere Pro` timeline.
+These coordinates are stored within the `Prem {` class, but because these scripts are generally designed to run once and then terminate, that means each new instance of the script will have to relocate those coordinates.
+Because of this, those scripts will also attempt to ask `My Scripts.ahk` if it has those coordinates already which can result in recieving them much faster (if the `Prem {` class within `My Scripts.ahk` has already retrieved them) than needing to manually retrieve them each time.

+***
 ## convert scripts
 These scripts take advantage of `ffmpeg` to quickly convert files from one file format to another.
 If you do **not** have `ffmpeg` installed to the system path, these scripts will not work.